 Kedarnath ➝ Sersi

 Priority Darshan slips cost around Rs.
-2500 per yatri and are available at the helipad.
-We do not take any percentage of this Rs.
-2500, full payment goes to Shri Kedarnath Ji Mandir Samiti.
+2,500 per yatri and are available at the helipad.
+Full payment of the priority darshan slip goes to Shri Kedarnath ji Mandir Samiti.

 Only one handbag weighing a maximum of 5 kgs is allowed per passenger.